 If you want a quick way to level and balance the audio, try Levelator from the Conversations Network. *Note- the software stopped being supported as of 2012.
 That said, I still use it for quick leveling jobs and haven’t had any issues.

-Many audio editing softwares exist ranging in complexity.
+Many audio editing software exist and they range in complexity.
 I recommend using either Audacity or Audition from Adobe.
 Start with Audacity if you are just starting out.
 It’s free and I’ve created an in-depth tutorial on how to use it for OS Training here.

 - Your audio files live on a dedicated audio host.

-- Your WordPress website presents/features each podcast episode in a post by pulling and playing it from their audio source host.
+- Your WordPress website presents and features each podcast episode in a post by pulling and playing it from their audio source host.